accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Identify session time limits (for example, logging out of a customer account).
 1. Check
-	- the presence of a mechanism enabling the user to remove the time limit (for example, a button with an explicit title);
+	- the presence of a mechanism enabling the user to remove the time limit (for example, a button with an explicit label);
 	- or the presence of a mechanism enabling the user to increase the time limit (for example, a parameter available in the application to manage session times);
 	- or that the duration of the session is at least twenty hours.
 1. If this is the case, the criterion is validated.